mia-platform/documentation/docs/info/bug_policy.md

 * keyboard shortcuts not functioning as expected.

-Assessing bugs using symptom severity makes sure that we prioritise the most impactful fixes.
+Assessing bugs using symptom severity makes sure that we prioritize the most impactful fixes.
 We give high priority to security issues.

 ## How to get access to bug fixes